-3.28 VEHICLES
+3.27 VEHICLES

-- Regular checks of vehicles, in conjunction with company procedures and manufacturer's recommendations, shall be carried out prior to use and any defects identified reported to a Supervisor or line manager and if necessary, a replacement vehicle organised. - Driving or operating any vehicle is not permitted without the appropriate driving licence, competency or authorisation. - Unauthorised passengers or unauthorised loads shall not be carried. - Vehicles shall not be used for unauthorised purposes. - Vehicles shall not be loaded beyond the stated capacity. - Driving or operating vehicles whilst suffering from a medical condition or illness that may affect ability is not permitted. - Driving or operating vehicles whilst under the influence of alcohol or any other drug, which may affect operating ability, is not permitted. - All available safety features such as seat belts shall be utilised. - Use of mobile phones in vehicles whilst driving is restricted to hands free use only. - All personnel driving at work will be required to comply with VolkerWessels UK Driving for Work Policy and Handbook.
+- Regular checks of vehicles, in conjunction with company procedures and manufacturer's recommendations, shall be carried out prior to use and any defects identified reported to a Supervisor or line manager and if necessary, a replacement vehicle organised. - Gate checks will be carried out by Managers / Supervisors using F01-10 Gate Check Sheet - Driving or operating any vehicle is not permitted without the appropriate driving licence, competency or authorisation. - Unauthorised passengers or unauthorised loads shall not be carried. - Vehicles shall not be used for unauthorised purposes. - Vehicles shall not be loaded beyond the stated capacity. - Driving or operating vehicles whilst suffering from a medical condition or illness that may affect ability is not permitted. - Driving or operating vehicles whilst under the influence of alcohol or any other drug, which may affect operating ability, is not permitted. - All available safety features such as seat belts shall be utilised. - Use of mobile phones in vehicles whilst driving is restricted to hands free use only. - All personnel driving at work will be required to comply with VolkerWessels UK Driving for Work Policy and Handbook.

-3.29 WELFARE
+3.28 WELFARE